HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 - For this step we will be configuring hostnames, console password, enable password, banner messages, and disable IP domain lookup, on Layer 2 and Lyaer 3 Switches.

 <img src="https://i.imgur.com/4g527Au.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
-- Explanation for each command is shown below.
+- Explanation for each command

 1. Switch#conf t
     **Enters global configuration mode.**